New Hampshire Digital Government Summit 2026 Banner

 Bits and Bytes – Take Action on ADA Compliance

 ADA digital accessibility deadlines are approaching, but guidance, resources, and readiness vary widely.
-This session breaks down what matters most, including Web Content Accessibility Guidelines (WCAG) and Trusted Tester, and how to close the gap between requirements and reality.
+This session breaks down what matters most, including Web Content Accessibility Guidelines (WCAG) and how to close the gap between requirements and reality.
 Learn how to treat accessibility as both compliance and risk management, prioritize limited time and resources, and take practical steps toward more inclusive digital services.

 1:20 pm Eastern